Jane-tech150/NewtonFirstLaw/README.md

 # NewtonFirstLaw
-Simple simulation pf Newton's First Law in Python (Object at constant velocity)
+Simple simulation of Newton's First Law in Python (Object at constant velocity)

 Executed in google colab
 Requires matplotlib and numpy